The process of adoption in Ohio.

 - Adoption from a public child welfare agency

-We offer skilled representation and legal guidance to prospective adoptive parents, prospective birth parents – both mothers and fathers, and relatives seeking to adopt children or adults.
-We will guide you through critical steps of the adoption process including; Federal and Ohio adoption tax credits, the negotiation of favorable adoption subsidies for children with special needs, and the development of strategies to connect with birth parents or choose adoptive parents
+Our Columbus adoption attorney offer skilled representation and legal guidance to prospective adoptive parents, prospective birth parents – both mothers and fathers, and relatives seeking to adopt children or adults.
+Our adoption lawyers will guide you through critical steps of the adoption process including; Federal and Ohio adoption tax credits, the negotiation of favorable adoption subsidies for children with special needs, and the development of strategies to connect with birth parents or choose adoptive parents

 We certainly understand that the process of adoption can appear daunting but, like most every profession, experience provides wisdom.